MuhammadKhizerJaved/PlayRetrieve/README.md

 PlayRetrieve is a command-line Python script that allows you to download Android application packages (APKs), including split APKs, directly using a Google Play Store URL.
 It interfaces with the API used by [apkdownloader.pages.dev](https://apkdownloader.pages.dev/) to fetch download links.

-The tool can download individual APK files and optionally package multiple split APKs into a single `.apks` (APK Set) or `.xapk` archive for convenient installation using compatible installers like SAI (Split APKs Installer).
-It also supports batch processing of URLs from an input file and can check app availability without downloading.
+The tool can download individual APK files (latest or specific versions) and optionally package multiple split APKs into a single `.apks` (APK Set) or `.xapk` archive for convenient installation.
+It also supports batch processing of URLs, app availability checks, and listing available app versions.

 ## Features

-* Download APKs and Split APKs using a Google Play Store URL.
+* Download latest or specific versions of APKs/Split APKs using a Google Play Store URL.
+* List available historical versions of an app (with version codes, names, update times, and sizes).
+* Download a specific app version using its **Version Code**.
 * Batch processing of multiple URLs from a text file.
 * Optionally package downloaded split APKs into:
   * `.apks` (APK Set archive)